TA1 Planetary Field Analogues (PFA)

 Europlanet 2024 RI’s TA1 Planetary Field Analogues (PFA) provide the most realistic terrestrial geological-geomorphological analogues for volcanic, dry-and humid-cold, hot, highly saline and metalliferous and impact conditions for studies in support of current and forthcoming missions to Mars, the Moon and the icy moons of Jupiter.

-Europlanet 2024 RI offers free ‘transnational access’ to five diverse PFA sites around the world to carry out research projects.
+Europlanet 2024 RI offers free ‘transnational access’ to six diverse PFA sites around the world to carry out research projects.

 The sites have been comprehensively characterised to enable researchers to undertake multi-disciplinary research programmes in support of planetary missions, such as to: